 There is an epidemic in Canada today that is taking control of the hearts and minds of the young people.
 It is called oxycodone addiction.
 This medication is commonly known as its brand-name Oxycontin.
 It is an opioid analgesic which is mostly prescribed for chronic pain conditions.
 In the last few years, there has been a dramatic increase in the number of young people who are becoming addicted to this drug in Canada.

-It is important to note that not everyone who is prescribed Oxycontin, or a medication with the drug oxycodone in it, becomes addicted to it.
-However, prolonged exposure to the drug makes the body crave more of the drug, which leads to a dependence and addiction.
+It is important to note that not everyone who is prescribed Oxycontin, or medication with the drug oxycodone in it, become addicted to it.
+However, prolonged exposure to the drug makes the body crave more of the drug, which leads to dependence and addiction.
 When someone is addicted to oxycodone there are some signs to look out for.

 Some signs that someone is addicted, but has not had any oxycodone recently are withdrawal symptoms.
 These can be any combination of nausea, insomnia, jittery actions, paranoia, and a feeling of being "lost" all the time.

 Treatment is imperative for someone who is addicted to Oxycontin pills or drug oxycodone.
 If allowed to continue, the person will sink deeper into their dependence, have serious health, mental, and social problems, and even resort to illegal activities in the desperation for receiving the drug.
 When the symptoms of oxycodone addiction are evident, family and friends should find treatment facilities immediately.

 Good oxycodone addiction programs are life-changing.
 This means that the addict is going to need tremendous support from both family and friends in order to fight their way out of the addiction.
 The intense withdrawal and psychological trauma that oxycodone treatment entails can easily be overwhelming to someone who is addicted to this powerful drug.
 Long-term treatment is the best option and should be looked into heavily before deciding upon a treatment center.